turingschool-examples/fixer_upper_2108/README.md

 ## Iteration 1

-Start with the three existing tests, and then use TDD to create a `Room` class that responds to the following interaction pattern:
+Use TDD to create a `Room` class that responds to the following interaction pattern:

 ```ruby
 pry(main)> require './lib/room'